Ruvyrom/Ruvomain-Protocol/README.md

 </p>

 <div align="center"; style="display: inline-block">
-The UNIVERSAL RUVOMAIN ADB APP-MANAGER (URAAM) scripts is a tool to surgically remove unwanted apps from all Android phones without needing root access via ADB.
+The UNIVERSAL RUVOMAIN ADB APPS-MANAGER (URAAM) scripts is a tool to surgically remove unwanted apps from all Android phones without needing root access via ADB.
 It’s designed to be safe, clean, and keep your device integrity intact.
 Professional-grade infrastructure for system optimization.
 Designed for those who demand total sovereignty over their hardware, this protocol replaces bloated middleware (like Shizuku or Canta) with a native Bash execution model and jq.
 **It 100% compatible with Canta .json restoration list files. (you can restore your Canta list without Shizuku/Canta)**

 <br>*I'm not imposing anything on you: I provide infrastructure, you bring your data, and you execute code that you can read.*</br></div>

 ---
-**UPDATE (08.29.2026): 1 Dashboard, 4 BASH script for Universal Ruvomain ADB App-Manager (URAAM)**
+**UPDATE (08.29.2026): 1 Dashboard, 4 BASH script for Universal Ruvomain ADB Apps-Manager (URAAM)**

 ---
 ## 🚀 Ready to deploy?

-**UNIVERSAL RUVOMAIN ADB APP-MANAGER (URAAM):**
+**UNIVERSAL RUVOMAIN ADB APPS-MANAGER (URAAM):**

 Enable USB Debugging on your phone: